Striped Blandford/Znajek jets from advection of small scale magnetic field: Introduction

 The picture envisaged here is inspired by the model described in \citet{Uzdensky2008}.
 They describe the AD corona as a statistical ensemble of magnetic loops \citep{Coroniti1985,Tout1992,Hughes2003}, continuously emerging from and submerging into the disc due to magnetic buoyancy (or a \textit{boiling magnetic foam}).
 Reconnection between these loops is able to rapidly dissipate magnetic energy \citep{DiMatteo1999} and to produce spatially extended (loop) structures in the AD and its corona \citep{Romanova1998,Uzdensky2008}.
-The existence of such loop structures of zero net flux in the AD was acknowledged by \citet{McKinney2005} as possibly relevant to power BZ like energy flows in thin BH/AD systems.
+The existence of such loop structures of zero net flux in the AD was acknowledged by \citet{McKinney2005} as possibly relevant to power BZ-like energy flows in thin BH/AD systems.
+In the \textit{coronal mechanism} \citep{Beckwith2009}, the magnetic flux is advected as a consequence of the reconnection of loops across the equator, which induce the formation of magnetic loops in the corona.
+The poloidal magnetic fields added to the accretion funnel in this way are a requirement for the formation of a BZ-type jet.
 The premise of accreting (zero net flux) loops was recently used in 2D axisymmetric, General Relativistic force-free electrodynamics (GRFFE) simulations by \citet{Parfrey2015} to confirm an efficient working of the BZ process.
 However, whether a similar behaviour is expected in 3D is yet an open issue.
+For instance, \citet{Beckwith2008} find a significant sensitivity of the jet power on the topology of the accreted (small net flux) magnetic field.
 In this paper we present results of 3D GRFFE simulations of loop accretion, using a similar setup to that invoked in \cite{Parfrey2015}.
 We find that substantial power can be extracted in the form of a striped BZ jet for a range of conditions, and that dissipation in current sheets at the jet boundary is anticipated due to interaction of loops.

 This work is organised as follows.
 In section~\ref{sec:magnetosphere} we introduce the notation to deal with the General Relativistic problem at hand, which includes a Kerr BH (sec.\,\ref{sec:kerr_solution}) surrounded by an \textit{idealised} AD, where loops of alternate polarity and zero net magnetic flux are set up (\ref{sec:loop_systems}).
 We provide the equations of GRFFE (section~\ref{sec:force-free}) implemented for simulations conducted on the infrastructure of the \texttt{Einstein Toolkit} (supplemented by appendix~\ref{sec:augmented_system}).
 Section~\ref{sec:simulations} summarises numerical simulations of accreting tubes of magnetic flux in magnetospheres of rapidly spinning BHs (with a dimensionless rotation rapidity $a^*=0.9$) for both counter-rotating and co-rotating disc systems.
 Our work improves on the 2D axisymmetric model of \citet{Parfrey2015} by considering full-fledged 3D BH/AD systems.
 Inclusion of 3D is insurmountable to properly understand the dynamics of the electromagnetic fields developed in the BH magnetosphere, where finite resistivity (in our models of numerical origin) may yield episodes of fast dissipation and, thus, rapid variability of the plasma in the vicinity of the BH.
 Besides, our models aim to explore systematically the dependence of the variability timescales on the (simple) parameterisation of the magnetic loops in the AD.
 We discuss general trends through the chosen parameters in section~\ref{sec:discussion} and provide relevant scaling to supermassive BHs.
 Section~\ref{sec:conclusions} concludes the astrophysical implications of the presented simulations.